-Students have to register for the examinations of each semester at the examination office per Studium Online during the time period announced at the examination office.
-After registration a module cannot be dropped any more.
-When you have to register for an examination depends on whether it is a blocked or an non-blocked module.
-More information on examination periods and dates, deadlines for registration, withdrawal, and resits is given at the homepage of the examination office: www.uni-hohenheim.de/en/ex-
+Students have to register for the examinations of each semester at the examination office per HohCampus during the time period announced at the examination office.
+When you have to register for an examination depends on whether it is a blocked or a non-blocked module.
+Withdrawal from each module's examination is possible until 7 days before the examination date.
+More information on examination periods and dates, deadlines for registration, withdrawal, and resits is given at the homepage of the examination office: www.uni-hohenheim.de/en/examination.